For many organisations, now is the time to explore capability building as a viable alternative to outsourcing.

 Growing and maintaining a workforce that is expert in every aspect of relevant technology simply isn’t feasible due to the cost and effort needed for ongoing training and upskilling.
 On the other hand, despite the clear benefits of outsourcing, one major downside remains that it adds little or nothing to a company’s core competencies.
 Worse, an over-reliance on outsourcing can effectively condemn organisations to permanent dependency on outside suppliers or partner companies.

-However, there is a middle ground — one that’s reached by investing more in your organisation’s overall ability to adapt and evolve than in specific technical knowledge.
-It’s called capability building, and it equips internal enterprise teams by teaching them best practice around development skills, project management and workflows on any particular project or challenge.
+However, there is a middle ground when considering an alternative to outsourcing — one that’s reached by investing more in your organisation’s overall ability to adapt and evolve than in specific technical knowledge.
+It’s called capability building, and as an alternative to outsourcing it equips internal enterprise teams by teaching them best practice around development skills, project management and workflows on any particular project or challenge.

 As this Forbes article explains, capability building not only helps to de-risk transformation initiatives, but it can grow support for operational changes and encourage engagement across the organisation.
-Below are five additional reasons why future-thinking companies are considering capability building rather than fully outsourced digital development.
+Below are five additional reasons why future-thinking companies are considering capability building as an alternative to outsourcing.

 Ramp up internal expertise